mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 +    repository: oci://registry-1.docker.io/bitnamicharts
 \ No newline at end of file
 ```
+{{< /collapse >}}

-`x` represents the latest version for major, minor, or patch in [Semantic Versioning](https://semver.org/).
+This change adds a dependency on a Helm chart named common from the Bitnami charts repository. `x` in `version` represents the latest version for major, minor, or patch in [Semantic Versioning](https://semver.org/).
+It allows any patch version under the major version 2

 ### Build Dependency
 Let's refresh the Helm dependency based on `Chart.yaml`